BinzXD/BinzXD/README.md

 <br/>

 <div align="center">
- I am a highly motivated Informatics Engineering student with 2 years of experience in the IT field.
-I have a strong interest in web development, both frontend and backend, and am committed to continually learning and delivering top-quality results.
-My goal is to leverage my skills to achieve common objectives and contribute effectively to team success.
+I have a high interest in web development.
+I want to be a full stack web developer who has the skills to create responsive and interactive websites.
  </div>

 <div align="center">